Busaba-Nicholas/Main/Videos/AboutThis.md

-(Files are a ".7z" because of the 25mb file size limit) Throughout school, I made a few videos for presentations.
+Throughout school, I made a few videos for presentations.
 So I will explain each video and its context.

 "AAAAAAAA DONE" is the English Trailer I made:
   - Titled that because I was happy to be done with it after all the work put into it and I wanted to easily find it at the top of my files